outdreamer/build-a-cure/docs/tasks/implementation_examples/other_implementations.md

             - fulfills 'what is commonly searched for' standard
           - intent: 'differentiate records'
             - fulfills 'what varies across data' standard
         - applying the above structures of standards as solution filters can find the 'database index' structure in the 'search database' problem space
         - the solution creates an efficiency for the 3 'search database' intents, while creating inefficiencies for the 'minimize storage' & 'generalize solution' intent
           - these intents could be fulfilled with modifications to the 'database index' solution:
             - 'minimize storage': store static values in a nested index
             - 'generalize solution': apply 'database index' solution dynamically or for other queries or query types
         - interface query to generate implementation of this cross-interface interaction
           - identify variables
-            - core variables
+            - core variables (data set format/stores/store foramt/store fields/store records, search method, sort method, storage method, query)
-              - data set format
-              - data set stores
-              - data set store format
-              - data set store fields
-              - data set store records
-              - search method
-              - sort method
-              - storage method
-              - query
             - variable combinations
               - data set/store-query relation
               - search-sort relation
           - apply requirement filters to solution space:
             - iterating data of some format is required
           - apply variable expansions to solution space:
             - apply probability interface to 'input/output formats' structure:
               - data doesnt have to be in original input format or output format of 'common' queries